openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

    type
 3. The OpenShift broker creates a record for the new application
-4. The broker makes a call to a Docker node (an OpenShift node which is configured to support Docker-based gears) to create a git gear, passing the template git repo URL
+4. The broker makes a call to a Docker node (an OpenShift node which is configured to support Docker-based gears) to create a source control container, passing the template git repo URL
     1. The node downloads the specified template repo
     2. The node creates a new git repository from the template content
 5. The broker starts the prepare workflow